balena-io-experimental/balena-sound/README.md

 ### Spotify login (optional)

-By default, balenaSound Spotify Connect won´t login to your Spotify account.
+By default, balenaSound Spotify Connect works with free accounts and won't login to your Spotify account, this means that it will work via your local network only.
-To make your device visible on Spotify Connect across the Internet can you add your username/e-mail and password, which can be set with these two enviroment variables: `SPOTIFY_LOGIN` and `SPOTIFY_PASSWORD`
+To make your device visible on Spotify Connect via the Internet requires a premium account.
+To enable the login you can add your username/e-mail and password, which are set with two environment variables: `SPOTIFY_LOGIN` and `SPOTIFY_PASSWORD`.

 ## Connect